CURRENT LOCATION

 Hey, I'm Tristan.
 Welcome to my site.
 I'm an expedition bikepacker, writer, photographer, and filmmaker, on a mission to cycle 100,000 kilometres around the world, through 100 countries, on 6 continents.

 Back in 2015 I started a 3 month bike tour of New Zealand, got carried away and spent the next year cycling home from Papua New Guinea to England.
-Now, eight years later, I've cycled around 75,000 kilometres through 71 countries, having crossed 6 continents.
+Now, nine years later, I've cycled around 80,000 kilometres (50,000 miles) through 71 countries, having crossed 6 continents.
 I still have a long way to go, but I'm in no hurry.
 For me, it's never really been about the milage; having a goal is useful, but it's the journey that's important, so I'm happy to take my time.

 This page will give you an idea of where I've been and where I'm going.
 You can also check out my videos HERE.